sy2002/MiSTer2MEGA65/README.md

 * SD card and FAT32 support
 * Load BIOS ROMs and cartridge ROMs and the likes before starting the MiSTer core
+* Easy to use infrastructure to map the disk-drives, HDs, etc. of the MiSTer core to MEGA65's SD card and/or to its floppy disk drive
 * Control the MiSTer core (start, stop, reset, pause, ...)
 * On-Screen-Menu (overlay) that offers configuration options and file system functionality for the MiSTer core while it is running